k2view-academy/K2View-Academy/articles/k2verify/02_key_features.md

   - Allows exporting results as PDF reports for table summaries and CSV files for record- and field-level analysis.

 - **Operational and Historical Tracking:**
-  - Stores execution metadata and historical results in PostgreSQL for auditing and analysis.
+  - Stores execution metadata and historical results in PostgreSQL for auditing and analysis